Welcome to my web site dedicated to the Cambridge Springs 1904 chess tournament and related topics. Comments are appreciated.

 In the December 1995 issue of Chess Life, page 14, GM Andrew Soltis states "After the great tournament at Cambridge Springs, Pennsylvania, in 1904, the organizers tried to recoup some of their expenses by selling boards and sets, at $15.
 That stunned Mikhail Tchigorin who complained the cheap pieces weren't worth more than $2.50 -- and the poorly made paper boards only 10 to 15 cents.
 They sold out anyway."

-As visible in the picture above, Waterbury chess clocks were used at the tournament.
+As visible in the black & white picture above, Waterbury chess clocks were used at the tournament.

 An actual Waterbury clock.